Print This Bible Study

 And this we will do, if God permit (Hebrews 6:1-3).

-Beginning chapter six of Hebrews, the writer continues the thought from chapter five having to do with Christians who had become sluggish in hearing the Word because of the lazy, careless manner of living into which they had lapsed in their spiritual lives (v.
+Hebrews chapter six continues the thought from chapter five having to do with Christians who had become lazy and careless in their spiritual lives, their spiritual growth (v.
 11).
-They had been saved a sufficient length of time that they should have been at a mature enough stage in their spiritual growth to be able to teach others.
+They had been saved for a sufficient length of time that they should have been at a mature enough stage in their spiritual growth to be able to teach others.
 But such was not the case at all.
-Instead, they were still immature babes in Christ who themselves needed to be taught (v.
+Instead, they were still immature babes in Christ who needed to be taught themselves (v.
 12).

 Actually, according to the text, they had gone backwards in their spiritual growth.
-They, at one time, had been taught the elementary truths of the Word; but they had "become such as have need of milk, and not of strong meat."
-And now they were back at that point where they needed someone to teach them again "the first principles of the oracles of God."
+They, at one time, had been taught the elementary truths of the Word.
+But, because of the lazy and careless manner in which they had been conducting their spiritual lives, they had “come to need milk and not solid food [KJV: strong meat]”; they were back at that point where they needed someone to again teach themthe first principles of the oracles of God.”

-The writer wanted to discuss things pertaining to the Melchizedek priesthood with them, but dealing with them on this basis was completely out of the question.
-Things surrounding the Melchizedek priesthood had to do with the "strong meat" of the Word, which could be understood only by those who were "of full age [i.e., by mature Christians who had left the milk and had grown to adulthood in spiritual matters through a progressive assimilation of solid food]" (v.
-14).
+The writer of Hebrews wanted to discuss things pertaining to the Melchizedek priesthood with those to whom he was writing, but dealing with them on this basis was completely out of the question.
+Things surrounding the Melchizedek priesthood had to do with the “solid food [strong meat]” of the Word, which could be understood only by those who were “of full age [i.e., by mature Christians who had left the milk and had grown to adulthood in spiritual matters through a progressive intake, digestion, and assimilation of solid spiritual food.

-These Christians, still on milk, were, as every Christian "that uses milk," "unskillful in the Word of righteousness."
+These Christians still on milk, as every Christian who partakes only of milk,” were “unskillful in the Word of righteousness.”
 Their spiritual perception of matters was of such an immature nature — i.e., their spiritual senses were so insufficiently developed — that distinguishing between that which was correct and that which was incorrect in spiritual matters could only have presented a real problem for them (cf. vv.
 13, 14).

 The Foundation and Beyond